isabella232/dynamic-media-classic.en-1/help/publishing-mixed-media-set.md

 ***note**: Mixed Media Sets require that you publish to **Video Server** and also to **Image Server**.
 You use **Video Server** to publish the actual videos that you marked for publishing.
 And, you use **Image Server** to publish related assets, such as the video thumbnails, and set information for any Adaptive Video Set.*

-Scene7 Publishing System tracks publish jobs on the Jobs screen.
+Dynamic Media Classic tracks publish jobs on the Jobs screen.

 See [Publishing](publishing-files.md#publishing_files).